KSaifStack/FlowState/README.md

  UI:
  --
+ - When adding a project the user should be able to pick if they would like to get a project from there computer or from github.
+ - Once picked a file manager will open if local and if they chose github they will be req to paste the link(The project might need to be public idk rn)
+ - When adding a project the user will be req to pick what ide or apps to open for the workflow.
+ - After that the user will have to set up the workflow the ai should be able to tell the goals of the project depending on the readme so we should push the user to explain     what it is on the readme so it can give goals and reminders otherwise the ai will auto generate goals(should be a off and on thing by the user)
+- Once created the user should have a option to see and edit the workflow,open the workflow,see goals and roadmaps for project,commit history,to pin and trash the project
+- Keep sleeping like a bum.
 - The app will stay open upon closing and can only be closed when pressed in menu other wise it will stay in system tray.
+- Once a project is pressed they should see the following: TechStack,Workflow,Goals(Ai),Insights(Ai),Total commits,Daily commits,Last opened data,Saved Workflow(while being able to edit it)
+- The pin and trash feature will be moved inside the project card window.
-- On the right side, it should display the username along with the last project they had open and the option to start it.
+- On the left side, it should display the username along with the last project they had open and the option to start it.(Done)
-- on the left should be a list of projects that are on GitHub/on System(if not connected to GitHub or didn't add)
+- on the right should be a list of projects that are on GitHub/on System(if not connected to GitHub or didn't add)(Done)
-- Add a button on the top right to add projects in case the user does not have GitHub linked.
-- (Maybe) an option to add certain projects from GitHub.
 - When the project is pressed, it will open a card with AI features inside of it, along with a button to open the previous workflow in one go, rather than opening apps one by one.
 - Local users can link their data to GitHub at any time.
-- simple yet clean ui design.
+- simple yet clean ui design.(Done).
 - If the user didn't open the project before or through the app, it will prompt them to choose an app of their choice to remember it by.
   (eg: VS Code and if the user pressed VS Code through the app and opens Spotify for music, it will remember VS Code + Spotify.)
 - The user should be able to press the icon on the top left to open a menu dialogue in which they can edit settings. e.g.: Exit application, future app settings.
+  - FlowState title on the top left will be replaced with a logo this logo will open a dropdown menu which will open a settings page for the app.

 AI FEATURES:
 --